dtamarkov/evolutionary_algorithms/README.md

 # Evolutionary Algorithms Library (EAL)

 The following library wraps the evolutionary process of the evolutionary algorithms to make them easier to use.
-It has a modular structure that makes easy to implement new modules.
+It has a modular structure that makes easy to implement new operators for the selection, crossover, mutation, replacement operations or optimization functions.

-The library includes:
+The EAL library includes:
 - [x] Logger
 - [x] Optimization Functions
+- [x] Built-in simple mutations
+- [x] Built-in simple crossovers
+- [x] Built-in simple selection methods
+- [x] Built-in simple replacement methods
-- [x] Genetic Algorithm
+- [x] Genetic Algorithms process
-- [x] Evolutionary strategies (simple version (1 sigma))
+- [x] Evolutionary strategies process (simple version (1 sigma))
 - [ ] Evolutionary strategies (array of sigmas)

 ## Optimization functions